omegataupodcast/episode-prep/README.md

 ## Who can edit

 Everyone can edit.
 Please make sure you add constructive questions and stay on topic.
+Also, when committing, please use the option to "Create a new branch for this commit and start a pull request.".
+This way, I get notified, I can see the changes, and accept them consciously.

 ## How can I track what's happening here?